learn-co-students/todo-ruby-basics-prework/README.md

 If not, ask a question in Learn.

-3. Run the script from your terminal with: `ruby ruby_basics.rb`.
-(Make sure you are in the right directory!)

-4. Follow the interactive readme.
+3. Write your solutions in lib/ruby_basics.rb file

-5. When you're finished, open up a pull request.
+4. When you're finished, open up a pull request.

-Note: We're going to be putting a big focus on test driven development.
-We'll cover it a bunch more later, but in essence, this means that we write tests for our code before actually writing any code.
-Usually you'll make the tests pass by actually writing code, but in this case you'll be exploring Ruby by altering the tests themselves in `spec/ruby_basics_spec.rb`.